ballerina-platform/ballerina-distribution/examples/mysql-atomic-transaction/mysql_atomic_transaction.md

 ::: code mysql_atomic_transaction.bal :::

+## Prerequisite

-Create a Ballerina project.
-Copy the example to the project.
-Execute the command below to build and run the project.
+- Create a Ballerina project.
+- Copy the example to the project along with util files.
+- Change the database configurations in the files.
+- Execute the command below.

 ::: out mysql_atomic_transaction.out :::